Project Kick-off Meeting

 So you can make smaller decisions quickly and autonomously.

 Refer to the Trade-off Sliders play for full instructions.
-Since you're trimming it down to a 10-minute activity, don't spend a ton of time discussing and sliding the dots around.
-Treat today as a quick gauge of how close your team is to consensus already, and whether you need to follow up with the full 30-minute play.
+Don't spend a ton of time discussing and sliding the dots around.
+Treat today as a quick gauge of how close your team is to consensus already.
+If you're not, follow up with the full 30-minute play.

 Project timeline (10 min)